Expansion of the Australian Football League: Canberra / Australian Capital Territory (1981, 1986, 1988, 1990, 1993)

 The Australian Capital Territory Australian Football League was the first league from a major city to express an interest in fielding a team in a national competition as early as the 1970s, however the first official bid was made in 1981, The VFL dismissed the bid, opting for a Sydney side instead.
 Following the entry of the Canberra Raiders, the sport in Canberra lost major ground to rugby league.
 In 1990, the ACTAFL began to arrange a deal with the AFL to field a Canberra-based team in the AFL Reserves competition from 1991, which the ACTAFL hoped would later lead to senior representation.
 The ACTAFL had received assurances from the AFL throughout 1990 that the bid was progressing well; but progress abruptly stalled and the bid failed in August 1990 when Port Adelaide made its bid to join the AFL, drawing almost all of the AFL's strategic focus to the South Australian situation.

 Norwood Redlegs (1982, 1985, 1986, 1990, 1994)

 The Norwood Football Club had sought to join the AFL on numerous occasions.

 In 1982 the Norwood Football Club had sought discussions with the VFL about admissions but these met with cold responses.
 When Port Adelaide were privately seeking admission into the AFL during 1990, the AFL approached the club but Norwood decided to follow the SANFL's decision with its intentions undecided at the time.

 Fremantle Sharks (1987)

 In 1987, the first year after the admission of the West Coast Eagles to the VFL, traditional rival WAFL clubs East Fremantle and South Fremantle had discussions on the possibility of merging and joining the VFL as a second Perth-based team.
 The merged club was to have been known as the Fremantle Sharks, and to have played at Fremantle Oval.

+New Zealand (1987)

+In 1987 The VFL Board of Directors receives a proposal from the New Zealand Government for a team in Wellington.